Re-Purposing Suburban Office Parks: New Jersey, Ground Zero

 , New Brunswick

 Confirmed SpeakerDr.
-James W. Hughes is Distinguished Professor and DEAN of the Edward J. Bloustein School of Planning and Public Policy at Rutgers University, appointed to that position in 1995, and has been a member of the faculty since 1971.
-In addition, since 1988 he has also been the Director of the Rutgers Regional Report which, during its 29-year tenure, has produced 39 major economic, demographic, and real estate studies.
+James W. Hughes is University Professor and former dean (1995-2017) of the Edward J. Bloustein School of Planning and Public Policy at Rutgers University, where he has been a member of the faculty since 1971.
+In addition, since 1988 he has also been the Director of the Rutgers Regional Report which, during its 30-year tenure, has produced 40 major economic, demographic, and real estate studies.
 He is a nationally-recognized academic expert on demographics, housing, and regional economics, and was a contributing editor to the magazine AMERICAN DEMOGRAPHICS for 14 years.
 He is author or co-author of 35 books and monographs and more than 150 articles.
-Among these are: THE ATLANTIC CITY GAMBLE (Harvard University Press), AMERICA’S DEMOGRAPHIC TAPESTRY: BASELINE FOR THE NEW MILLENNIUM (Rutgers University Press), and most recently NEW JERSEY’S POSTSUBURBAN ECONOMY (Rutgers University Press PinPoint Series).
+Among his co-authored books are: THE ATLANTIC CITY GAMBLE (Harvard University Press), and three by the Rutgers University Press: AMERICA’S DEMOGRAPHIC TAPESTRY: BASELINE FOR THE NEW MILLENNIUM, NEW JERSEY’S POSTSUBURBAN ECONOMY, and NEW BRUNSWICK, NEW JERSEY: THE DECLINE AND REVITALIZATION OF URBAN AMERICA.
 He has been both a Woodrow Wilson and Ford Foundation Fellow, as well as a Distinguished Fellow of NAIOP (Commercial Real Estate Development Association).
 He was recently awarded the Rutgers School of Engineering 2014 Medal of Excellence and the 2014 Distinguished Public Service Award of the New Jersey State League of Municipalities.
 Previously, he received the Rutgers Presidential Award for Distinguished Public Service, the Warren Hill Award of the New Jersey Bankers Association, the Rutgers’ Richard P. McCormick Award for Excellence in Alumni Leadership, and the Distinguished Service Award of the New Jersey Chapter of the American Planning Association.
 He has provided extensive budgetary and economic testimony before many New Jersey State Legislative committees and has provided numerous policy briefings both in Washington and Trenton on demographics, housing and the economy.
 He has served as a consultant to numerous federal, state and local public bodies as well as to many private and corporate clients.
-He was recently a member of Governor Christie’s Housing Opportunity Task Force.
-In the past, he served on the NJ Governor’s Commission on Jobs, Growth and Economic Development, the Governor’s Property Tax Commission, the Governor’s World Class Economy Task Force, the Governor’s Logistics Council, the Real Estate Task Force of the Governor's Economic Master Plan Commission and was a member and Trustee of the successor commission: Prosperity New Jersey.
+He has served as a member of the Governor's (NJ) Housing Opportunity Task Force, the Governor’s Commission on Jobs, Growth and Economic Development, the Governor’s Property Tax Commission, the Governor’s World Class Economy Task Force, the Governor’s Logistics Council, the Real Estate Task Force of the Governor's Economic Master Plan Commission and was a member and Trustee of the successor commission: Prosperity New Jersey.
 He formerly was on the Board of the E’Town Corporation (N.Y.
 Stock Exchange) and the Board of the Cali Real Estate Investment Trust (NY Stock Exchange).
 He was also a member of the Board of Advisors of the Mack-Cali Real Estate Investment Trust (N.Y.
 Stock Exchange).
 He has also served on numerous other boards and task forces, including the Board of Directors of the Cooperative Housing Foundation (Washington, D.C.), the Economic Advisors Board of the Council of the City of New York, and the Council of Academic Policy Advisors to the New Jersey State Legislature.
-He is a veteran who served as an artillery officer in the U.S. Army.
-He received the State of New Jersey Distinguished Service Medal for meritorious service in Korea in the Asiatic Pacific Theater of Operations.
+He is a military veteran who served as an artillery officer in the U.S. Army.

 Confirmed SpeakerCarlos Rodrigues, FAICP Design Solutions for a Crowded Planet, LLC www.rodriguesurbandesign.com email@example.com Carlos Rodrigues, FAICP is a Princeton, NJ based urban designer, city planner, writer and educator.
 His practice represents local governments, private development clients, objectors and civic groups involved in planning, (re)development and preservation projects of merit.
 He has worked in senior management positions in the private, public and non-profit sectors and has taught numerous graduate level planning courses.
 He is a charter member of the Congress for the New Urbanism, Past President of APA-NJ, and a past board member of the Society for American City and Regional Planning History.